South Arcade: Artistry

-Reviewing a February 2024 As Everything Unfolds support slot at The Exchange in Bristol, Jack Ridsdale of Distorted Sound Magazine described the band's wares as "snot-nosed pop punk" and likened the melodies of "Unaware" to those of Pale Waves; around the same time, LeftLion's Ben Blissett wrote of a support slot for the same band at Rescue Rooms in Nottingham that South Arcade blended "some metal elements with pop punk" and incorporated "guitar riffs which were reminiscent of Avril Lavigne but basslines that could belong in a much heavier band like Bring Me the Horizon".
+Reviewing a February 2024 As Everything Unfolds support slot at The Exchange in Bristol, Jack Ridsdale of Distorted Sound Magazine described the band's wares as "snot-nosed pop-punk" and likened the melodies of "Unaware" to those of Pale Waves; around the same time, LeftLion's Ben Blissett wrote of a support slot for the same band at Rescue Rooms in Nottingham that South Arcade blended "some metal elements with pop punk" and incorporated "guitar riffs which were reminiscent of Avril Lavigne but basslines that could belong in a much heavier band like Bring Me the Horizon".
 Writing in October 2024, Chris Attridge of the BBC described them as a "pop/alt rock" band and Isabelle Winter of The Oxford Blue described them as an alternative rock band.
-That January, Ailsha Davey of ScreenRant described their sound as "retrofuturistic synthwave".
+That January, Ailsha Davey of Screen Rant described their sound as "retrofuturistic synthwave".

 The band have cited inspiration from music of the 2000s including Avril Lavigne, Gwen Stefani, Limp Bizkit, and Linkin Park.
 Their early works were inspired by The 1975, while the EP 2005 was inspired by pop punk, nu metal, Britney Spears, Gwen Stefani, Limp Bizkit, and Linkin Park.
 "How 2 Get Away with Murder" was specifically inspired by Dexter, which Cavelle had binge-watched, and its video was inspired by Scott Pilgrim.